neolin-ms/LinuxDocLinks/README.md

 ## TecMint
 How to change UUID of Partition in Linux FileSystem, https://www.tecmint.com/change-uuid-of-partition-in-linux/<br>
+How to Use ‘Yum History’ to Find Out Installed or Removed Packages Info, https://www.tecmint.com/view-yum-history-to-find-packages-info/<br>

 ## devconnected - LINUX SYSTEM ADMINISTRATION
 How To Find Last Login on Linux, https://devconnected.com/how-to-find-last-login-on-linux/<br>